Bad Ones Tell. Good Ones Show. Great Ones Let You Explore.

 A good product demonstrates.
 The demo is clean.
 The value is visible.

-A great product hands you the wheel — confident enough that your own exploration closes the deal better than any sales rep could.
+A great product hands you the wheel.
+It is confident enough that your own exploration closes the deal better than any sales rep could.

-When evaluating something new, ask yourself which category you're sitting in.
+When you're sitting in a demo, ask yourself which category you're in.
 The answer tells you more than an hour of slides.

 That's the kind of pipeline I'm interested in building.
 Not a faster close.
 A better conversation.